LesleyForsyth/FLSIT735/Course 2/Week 4/4-3-authentication.md

 It has taken quite a bit of effort, but we finally have our first secure communication protocol.
 You may wonder, how are we convinced that this protocol does the job?
 We are because we have checked this protocol with the formal verification tool [Scyther](https://www.cs.ox.ac.uk/people/cas.cremers/scyther/index.html).

 What do you think the role of verification tools like Scyther might be in communications network security?

+###### Reference:

+###### Abrams at al. 2016, _Neural circuits underlying mother’s voice perception predict social communication abilities in children_, Proceedings of the National Academy of Sciences of the United of States of America.